-It’s no secret that The Maestro does most of the dinner cooking around here.
+It’s no secret that my husband does most of the dinner cooking around here.
 But I have a few signature meals I make, too, and these gluten-free chicken enchiladas are one of them.
 In fact, I’m pretty sure that they are the highest requested birthday meal in our household.

 (I was forward thinking and took photos, but people were impatiently waiting to eat it and so I have exactly zero photos of what it looks like dished up on a plate.)

-Because we are a gluten-free household, and especially because Sophia is the one with Celiac, I adapted the recipe to be gluten-free.
-When I made these last October for Bria’s birthday, I found out the hard way that most enchilada sauces contain wheat.
+Because we are a gluten-free household, and especially because my youngest is the one with Celiac, I adapted the recipe to be gluten-free.
+When I made these last October for another daughter’s birthday, I found out the hard way that most enchilada sauces contain wheat.
 I have included the recipe to make gluten-free chicken enchiladas here, but it is easy enough to make it normally (easier, probably).